CRBT-Team/Purplet/README.md

 - [CRBT](https://crbt.app/) (closed source)

-> Have an open-source bot of your own you'd like to feature?
+> **Note**: Have an open-source bot of your own you'd like to feature?
 [Open an GitHub issue](https://github.com/CRBT-Team/Purplet/issues) and we may add it here!

 ## Contributing